TeddyPorfiris/Quantum-Battleships/README.md

 # Quantum-Battleships
-The classical battleship game run on a quantum computer (Code best used in a Trinket)
+A classical game on a quantum computer (Code best used in a Trinket)